Vanilla-OS/handbook/articles/en/first-setup.md

 ### Finishing

-After completing all the steps, you will be prompted to restart your computer.
-Click the Restart button to restart your computer.
+Wait a few minutes for the setup to complete, and you're all set!

 ![Finishing](https://raw.githubusercontent.com/Vanilla-OS/handbook/main/assets/uploads/First_Setup/first-setup-finish.webp)

-## Other Settings
+## Install More Applications

-You can find other options in Settings or tweak your graphical environment in GNOME Tweaks, by following the [Installing GNOME Tweaks](https://docs.vanillaos.org/handbook/en/install-gnome-tweaks) guide.
+Once Vanilla OS is set up, you can refer to [**this guide**](https://docs.vanillaos.org/handbook/en/install-and-manage-applications) to install additional applications.

-We hope you will have a great time using Vanilla OS!
+We hope you have a great time using Vanilla OS!